andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Some of the main changes were evaluating all Active Record relationships (`has_many`, `belongs_to`, etc.) and any subquery expressions or other incompatible code, and using `disable_joins: true`, removing subquery expressions and table references.

 ## From SQL Joins to Multiple SELECTs
-The key parts of Ruby on Rails and Active Record that made this possible were Multiple Databases launched in 6.0, then the `disable_joins` feature for `has_many :through` and `belongs_to :through` relationships, to query across databases, [launched in Rails 7.0](https://www.bigbinary.com/blog/rails-7-adds-disable-joins-for-associations) (2021).
+The key parts of Ruby on Rails and Active Record that made this possible were Multiple Databases launched in 6.0, then the `disable_joins` feature for `has_many :through` and `has_one :through` relationships, to query across databases, [launched in Rails 7.0](https://www.bigbinary.com/blog/rails-7-adds-disable-joins-for-associations) (2021).

 Both of these were possible with custom code or third party library code (Ruby gems) before, but having native support in Rails was a differentiator.
 Native support meant more real world use, bug fixes, improved documentation, and a longer term commitment to supporting these features.